sailaja23595/project-1/project1/Notes.md

 I had run the application by using flask run(py -m flask run).
 I got the URL and I pasted the URL.I got the output: "Project-1:TODO"!

+Task-3:
+I created a goodreads account and gave information to develop an API key.
+I have created on goodreads.py file in that I gave API key to check the book details through that python file.
+I got the book deatils based on KEY and ISBN number.